Kingxukai/linux/Documentation/arch/x86/boot.rst

   		|  BIOS use only	 |
   000000	+------------------------+

-  ... where the address X is as low as the design of the boot loader permits.
+  ... where the woke address X is as low as the woke design of the woke boot loader permits.

 The Real-Mode Kernel Header
 ===========================

-In the following text, and anywhere in the kernel boot sequence, "a sector" refers to 512 bytes.
-It is independent of the actual sector size of the underlying medium.
+In the woke following text, and anywhere in the woke kernel boot sequence, "a sector" refers to 512 bytes.
+It is independent of the woke actual sector size of the woke underlying medium.

 The first step in loading a Linux kernel should be to load the real-mode code (boot sector and setup code) and then examine the following header at offset 0x01f1.
-The real-mode code can total up to 32K, although the boot loader may choose to load only the first two sectors (1K) and then examine the bootup sector size.
+The real-mode code can total up to 32K, although the woke boot loader may choose to load only the woke first two sectors (1K) and then examine the woke bootup sector size.

 The header looks like:

 ===========	========	=====================	============================================
 Offset/Size	Proto		Name			Meaning
 ===========	========	=====================	============================================
-01F1/1		ALL(1)		setup_sects		The size of the setup in sectors 01F2/2		ALL		root_flags		If set, the root is mounted readonly 01F4/4		2.04+(2)	syssize			The size of the 32-bit code in 16-byte paras 01F8/2		ALL		ram_size		DO NOT USE - for bootsect.S use only
-01FA/2		ALL		vid_mode		Video mode control
+01F1/1		ALL(1)		setup_sects		The size of the woke setup in sectors 01F2/2		ALL		root_flags		If set, the woke root is mounted readonly 01F4/4		2.04+(2)	syssize			The size of the woke 32-bit code in 16-byte paras 01F8/2		ALL		ram_size		DO NOT USE - for bootsect.S use only 01FA/2		ALL		vid_mode		Video mode control
 01FC/2		ALL		root_dev		Default root device number